French language in Morocco: Role and purpose

 French is mainly used in administration, banking, commerce, education, and industry.
 Rouchdy said that within Morocco, French "is the vehicle of science, technology, and modern culture."
 Rouchdy further explained that the language had been "maintained for instrumental purposes and for building contacts with the West in general."
 The French language became entrenched in various aspects of Moroccan society, including education, government, the media, and the private sector due to the French colonial authority enacting a policy to spread the French language throughout Morocco during the colonial era.
 As of 2005, trade with France made up over 75% of Morocco's international trade.
-Ennaji wote, "In this context, one can understand the important status of French, whose colonial connotations have been erased or at least drastically reduced by independence."
+Ennaji wrote, "In this context, one can understand the important status of French, whose colonial connotations have been erased or at least drastically reduced by independence."

 Moroccans learn the French language at school.
 Secondary school graduates tend to achieve French fluency, and many Moroccans become fluent in French in addition to Moroccan Arabic and use French as their second language.
 Most Moroccans who are bilingual in French and Arabic live in urban areas where they have strong contact with the French language and where there are high literacy rates.
 Many Moroccans learn French to conduct business with French tourists; gain access to information, science, and technology; and to attend French-speaking educational facilities.
 Ennaji said that Moroccans learn French for educational, pragmatic, and sociocultural reasons.
 Ennaji said "The degree of mastery of French depends on the bilingual's level of education and socio-economic background, for the higher the level of education and the wealthier the family background, the bigger the frequency of speaking French and the more frequent the alternative use of French and Moroccan Arabic by a bilingual.
 These factors determine the bilingual's ability to choose one or the other language in a particular speech situation."

 Abdelâli Bentahila, the author of the 1983 book Language Attitudes Among Arabic–French Bilinguals in Morocco, wrote that Moroccans who were bilingual in both French and Arabic commonly spoke French when they discuss matters related to reading, are at a pharmacy, discuss matters with a doctor or employer, and discuss scientific and technical topics.
 In Morocco, French has connotations of formality; Ennaji said that Moroccans tended to use French to discuss matters at work or at school, and therefore French is commonly spoken in offices and schools.
 If the other party in a conversation is French educated, Moroccans often speak in French or a mixture of Moroccan Arabic and French.
 French has a prestigious status in Moroccan society, so many bilingual Moroccans mix French and Moroccan Arabic in conversation or use French words in informal Moroccan Arabic conversations.
 According to Ennaji, in writing bilingual Moroccans only use French, and bilingual Moroccans tend to discuss scientific and technical topics only in French.

 Rouchdy said, "The predominance of French implies that the chances of strengthening the place of Classical Arabic are reduced."